 The incredibly Nintendo HardSalamander 2 doesn't have a boss rush.
 Neither does Gradius Galaxies; the first mid-boss of Stage 8 is less of a Boss Rush and more of a Sequential Boss.

-Yu-Gi-Oh!
-Card Game has a card called Boss Rush, part of a series of cards based on Gradius.
+The Yu-Gi-Oh!
+TCG has a card called Boss Rush, part of a series of cards based on Gradius.
 The effect is Exactly What It Says on the Tin, in that the player may summon a "B.E.S." or "Big Core" card (these representing Gradius Bosses) at the end of each turn that a B.E.S./Big Core was destroyed.
 Since all these cards come into play with no counters, they're destroyed in battle (some cards can prevent this), but get a replacement at turn's end.
 If your opponent lacks Spell removal or monsters with over 2500 ATK, this can cause them problems, at least for the twelve turns your stock of Bosses holds out, assuming you have a full stock.
 Boss Rush can be stacked for More Dakka over a shorter time period.

 The final chapter of Fire Emblem 7 contains soulless clones (with mostly maxed-out levels and statistics, as well as legendary weapons) of the most dangerous Black Fang members in the game, plus Marquess Laus, and sics them on you all at once.
 One of the few exceptions to the "never tougher than the originals" rule.
 However, lucky for you, these morphs have no luck, possibly due to their lack of a soul.